uc-dataviz/course/assignments/assignment-1.md

 Submit your graph and written explanation as a single R Markdown document rendered using the `github_document` output format.

 [1] Drawn from chapter 2 of *The Truthful Art: Data, charts, and maps for communication* by Alberto Cairo.

-[2] Feeling thermometers are a common metric in survey research used to gauge attitudes or feelings of warmth towards individuals and institutions.
-They range from 0-100, with 0 indicating extreme coldness and 100 indicating extreme warmth.